 ENG 271 – A consideration of contemporary autobiographical writing with a focus on memoir.
-The course will explore the following questions among others: Why do people have such a powerful urge to tell their life stories?
+The course will explore the following questions among others: Why do people have such a powerful urge payday advance to tell their life stories?
 Why read the life stories of others?
 Why do readers, especially today’s readers, crave truth?
-To what extent do writers blur the line between “truth” and fiction?
-To address these questions, we’ll read memoirs and autobiographical fiction, and listen to oral storytelling.
-Students will write critical essays and a brief memoir piece as a final project.
+To what extent payday 2 do writers blur the line between “truth” and fiction?
+To address these questions, we’ll read memoirs and autobiographical fiction, and listen to oral storytelling. payday one Students will write critical essays and a brief memoir piece as a final project.

 This class sought to answer some of the most vague questions, “Why do people crave the truth?”
 “Why do people want to tell their life story?” and “To what extent do writers blur the line between “turth” and fiction?
 What I loved most about this class is that these questions COULD NOT be answered with a definite or correct answer; it was up to the reader to make judgment on what they had read.